 8. White Ruby Eyed

-This color embraces the contrast between ruby red eyes and a white body that looks fantastic in this small anima.
+This color embraces the contrast between ruby red eyes and a white body that looks fantastic in this small animal.

 The pearl brings warmth to stark cold white.
-It adds some welcome variation to this hue, with elements of blue, pink, and gold to the mix.
+It adds some welcome variation to this hue, with elements of blue, pink, and gold.

 Some gerbil colors look to other examples in nature for their inspiration.
 Some are surprisingly accurate in their patterns, which makes them even more interesting.

-The Siamese gerbil has the rich silver color of the cat that defines the breed.
-This variation brings that same beautiful tone to feline as it does to the rodent.
+The Siamese gerbil has the rich silver color that defines the Siamese cat breed.
+This variation brings that same beautiful tone to the rodent as it does to the feline.

 The Himalayan color pattern is similar to the previous one, with greater contrast between the light and dark colors.
 The combination works as well in cats as it does in gerbils.